smallDazza/T3A1_Workbook/DarrenSmall_T3A1.md

 - **Iteration statements.**

 These statements are usually referred to as loop statements and execute code repetitively until either one or more conditions are met, or no longer met, depending on the type of loop statement used.
 Loop statements interupt the top to bottom code execution, until the loop ends, then the control flow again executes the next statements after the loop.
-The types of iteration statements are:
+Here are some of the most used types of iteration statements:

 ```
 - For Loop: this is the most common type of loop for repeating code a known number of times, while a condition is true.
 Its syntax is to use the word for, then inside a set of parentheses, has these 3 sets of expressions: